meteorhacks/meteorhacks.github.io/_posts/2013-10-30-the-meteor-marketplace.md

 Although this is just a concept, everything we need to make this a reality is available right in front of us.
 All we need is to execute and glue them properly.
 Hope Meteor would consider this and make this into a reality pretty soon.
 May be with 1.5.

 So what do you think about this?
-Just take this survey!
+[Take this survey!](https://docs.google.com/forms/d/1mEGOmdNEaUEVLj0SrU-7EPjd0R609lhgg-ZMYNSyzqc/viewform)<br>
 I promise, it won't take 2 minutes.

 > Thank You, [Aloka Gunasekara](https://twitter.com/alokag) for editing the article.